 Also, I’m obsessed with all of these outdoor cafes lining the waterway.
 I definitely regretted eating dinner before arriving in this part of town!
 I might have also regretted not taking a boat tour earlier in the day, especially because it was so hot and humid!

 I might have lingered around this exact spot for several minutes while I waited for the *perfect* golden light to appear.
 Bonus points, the swans from the earlier photos of Little Venice REAPPEARED right as I was leaving!
-I had a really hard time pulling myself away from this quaint spot!
+I had a really hard time pulling myself away from this quaint spot in the Little Venice of Colmar, France.

 - Colmar has a great train station that easily connects to Germany, Strasbourg, Paris, etc.